Web Design NC III with TESDA

 -

-2The Web Design Pipeline and Roles in Production4m
+2The Web Design Pipeline and Roles in Production

 Building a website is a collaborative and structured process known as the web design pipeline.
 It begins with discovery and planning, where goals, audiences, and requirements are defined.